Wilsonmak123/wesearchcovid/README.md

 # What is wesearchcovid

 wesearchcovid is a closed-domain Question Answering System.
-It retrieved the papers from the White House and a coalition of leading </br> research groups.
-The objective is to returnan answer from the text of paper.
+It retrieved the papers from the White House and a coalition of leading research groups. </br>The objective is to returnan answer from the text of paper.